Cleveland Way - Kildale to Saltburn (★★★★☆)

 Outside of London we don't really develop these parks as sites to attractive visitors, but what remains of the gardens pretty and enjoyable to walk through.

-While this is a walk I tend to do in winter, it is also a great walk for the summer months and then you can spend more time in Saltburn and even ride the Cliff Lift (it costs just £1.80 and is the oldest water-balanced funicular in the UK so well worth a go).
-It might not be quite what it was in Victorian times, but it is still a great place to relax and take in the sea air.
+While this is a walk I tend to do in winter, it is also a great walk for the summer months, and then you can spend more time in Saltburn, and maybe even ride the Cliff Lift (it costs just £1.80 and is the oldest water-balanced funicular in the UK).
+It might not be what it was in Victorian times, but it is still a great place to relax, and take in the sea air.

 A last look at the pier at Saltburn

-Click on the following link to read the writeup for the next section of the Cleveland Way, from Whitby to Saltburn.
+Click to read the writeup for the next section of the Cleveland Way from Whitby to Saltburn.

 Disclaimer: This writeup provides a narrative of what to expect rather than a route guide to follow.
 The route is covered by the 93 and 94 OS Landranger maps - while there is also a Cleveland Way guidebook which includes OS mapping (links redirect to Amazon).
 The route is in general well way-marked.